networkf/network.github.io/gov.md

 <b><font size="5">Network Governance</font></b>

-Learn about the different aspects of our governance.
+Dive into the different aspects of our governance:

 [Network Embassy](/embassy)